No Need To Torture The Poor Girl

 Right now, mine are telling me to listen to this: "November Rain."

 Those of you who know me well don't have to ask what the hell I'm talking about but, for the rest of you, allow me to elaborate.
-Many years ago I developed a sort-of obsession with anorexic people.
+Many years ago I developed a sort-of obsession with anorexia.
 Well, I suppose it extended to people with eating disorders in general.
-This obsession turned into a full-fledged fear.
+This obsession turned into a full-blown fear.

 I grew up listening to the Carpenters.
 In fact, they're still one of my favourite bands.
 There is something very lovely and melancholy about their songs, and I have always adored Karen Carpenter's voice.
 I also happen to think that she was absolutely beautiful.
 Beautiful and terrifying.